Meet Our Staff:

 Tiffanie Jacob is the DRC President .
 She is a NoCo native; born and raised in Massena.
 Married with five children, one fur-baby, and one grandchild.
 Her youngest son was a member of DRC.
 Her number one priority is her family.
 She believes in advocating for children; especially ones that are not listened to or are unable to advocate for themselves.
 She is her children’s loudest advocate.
 If you need her, she would be there to advocate for your child as well.
 She has studied Early Childhood Education and plans to continue to grow her education in the Mental Health field.

 When she is not tending to her family, she has three passions - first being photography.
 She runs her own business in the Massena area.
 Her children are thrown in front of the camera when creative ideas spark.
 Her second passion is dogs.
 If she had the room, she would be running her own rescue.
 Lastly, DRC has become a passion of hers.
 Joining the board, she is helping bring ideas and fundraising help.
-She loves the aspect of self-directed learning, as that is one of the main reasons why her son was part of the Center.
+She loves the aspect of self-directed learning.

 When she is not tending to her family, she has three passions - first being photography.
 She runs her own business in the Massena area.
 Her children are thrown in front of the camera when creative ideas spark.
 Her second passion is dogs.
 If she had the room, she would be running her own rescue.
 Lastly, DRC has become a passion of hers.
 Joining the board, she is helping bring ideas and fundraising help.
-She loves the aspect of self-directed learning, as that is one of the main reasons why her son was part of the Center.
+She loves the aspect of self-directed learning.

-Susan Foster, of West Stockholm, is DRC's Board Treasurer.
-Her first role will always be "Mom" to her seven kids - six are members at DRC-Canton.
+Susan Foster, of West Stockholm, is DRC's Board Treasurer and Secretary.
+Her first role will always be "Mom" to her four kids - all members at DRC-Canton.
 Susan is another native of the NoCo.
 She graduated from Norwood-Norfolk Central and then went to SUNY Canton to get her associate's degree in Business.
 She worked for the hospital as well as several banks and was the head teller for a few years.
 She has been a stay-at-home Mom since her first son was born.
 Susan has been deeply involved in supporting DRC since her children joined in Jan.
 '22.
 She is a welcome addition to the Board.

 Kris lived and taught in Queensland Australia in 2007 where the kid’s education was focused on utilizing art, math, science, character education and the older kids helping the younger ones.
 She is very passionate and believes that education should embody many modalities centered around the child’s needs and a safe environment to explore, not a cookie-cutter curriculum.
 She is passionate about teaching art as a modality to healing to people across all ages, abilities and walks of life and when she’s not creating or writing, she’s fishing or serving on the worship team at her church.